 As we have said before, influencers can provide great exposure to your brand – you could collaborate with an influencer by doing a live interview or perhaps a Q&A where people can send in their questions in real-time and the influencer can answer them on the spot.
 You could even get the influencer involved in a Live product launch.
 By doing interviews and the like, you can provide a great way to get new eyes onto your profile.

 Take Your Audience with You

-Of course, before you consider doing this one you need to check for permission with the event organisers, but as a brand you could bring your audience to an event or talk that they could not attend by broadcasting it live to them.
+Of course, before you consider doing this one you need to check for the permission with the event organisers, but as a brand, you could bring your audience to an event or talk that they could not attend by broadcasting it live to them.
 For instance, the New York Times live-streamed their TimesTalks event where they asked the viewers to submit questions that they could then ask their interviewee, Roger Waters.
-This would work best if you go live at your own event to that you can utilise the questions in the comments to their best advantage.
+This would work best if you go live at your own event so that you can utilise the questions in the comments to their best advantage.
 As we mentioned in Part 1, you would be best letting your audience know that you will be going live in advance of the event.

 So, do you think you will be trying out this trend anytime soon?
 We hope to see you on our Instagram or Facebook feeds soon!